tomdoeslinux/PixaPencil/README.md

 Please use commit 937 or below if you want a good experience while using the app, but remember to stay in portrait mode if possible.

-## Bitmap Update
-PyxlMoose now uses Bitmap to handle the creaton of pixel art.

-Things to take in note:

-- Redo tool is not functioning.

-All these issues will be fixed soon!

 ## Images

 ![image](https://user-images.githubusercontent.com/50536495/152713363-a873fdd3-ecc6-4939-a495-28c4a35abbdb.png)